 - Watch the video to see all the instruction steps.

-- Process chickpeas, onion, garlic, lime juice, and all spices in a food processor.
+- Transfer the chickpeas, onion, garlic, lime juice, and spices to a food processor and pulse about 5-6 times into a crumb consistency.

 Notes

-- Flour: I haven't tried the recipe with any other flour, however, it should work with most flours (except coconut flour).
+- Flour: I use chickpea flour or rice flour.
+I haven't tried the recipe with any other flour, however, it should work with most flours (except coconut flour or almond flour).
 I mentioned some in the blog post above.

-- Recipe makes about 8 medium-sized patties.
-Nutrition facts are for one pattie.
+- The recipe makes about 8 medium-sized patties.
+Nutrition facts are for one patty.

 Nutrition information is an estimate and has been calculated automatically